Border-to-Border Trail (B2B) Projects

 Chelsea to Stockbridge Corridor

-WCPARC is going through a planning process to determine a long-term plan for how to best route, sign, and improve the trail in the Ypsilanti area.
+WCPARC is finalizing a planning process to determine the long-term plan for how to best route, sign, and improve the trail in the Ypsilanti area.
 This project includes coordinating a connection with Wayne County.
 Public engagement sessions were held on March 27 and 29, 2018.

 The Northwest Passage: Hudson Mills to Lakelands Trail

 Alternatives Analysis and Feasibility Studies

 Washtenaw County Parks is working with the Huron-Clinton Metropolitan Authority (HCMA), Huron Waterloo Pathways Initiative (HWPI), Livingston County officials, and other agencies to determine a potential trail route that would continue the B2B from Hudson Mills Metropark, north to the Lakelands Trail.